 Find out about fees, bookings and hut passes.

-Discover what facilities you can and can't expect to find in DOC-managed backcountry huts.
+Discover what facilities you can and can't expect to find in DOC-managed backcountry huts and follow the hut users code.

-There are four hut categories for DOC-managed backcountry huts.
-Only Basic huts are free to use, all others have a fee.
+There are five hut categories for DOC-managed backcountry huts.

 Follow the Outdoor Safety Code:1.
 Plan your trip2.
 Tell someone3.
 Be aware of the weather4.
 Know your limits5.
 Take sufficient supplies